 You can ask that your information be corrected or taken out of the research.
 However, this may not be possible after your input has been made anonymous and used within research analysis and findings.
 You also have the right to request a copy of your information for as long as it is stored by Thunderbird Partnership Foundation (5 years, until September 2026).
-Please email [email protected] or call Dr. Amanda Perri at 519-692-9922 ext 201 for these requests.
+Please contact the research team at [email protected] or 519-692-9922 ext 201 for these requests.

 WHO IS ON THE RESEARCH TEAM?

 Principal Investigator, Scott Bernstein (of Canadian Drug Policy Coalition) will oversee the research.
 Research Associate, Erin Howley will lead Anglophone interviews and coordinate the sharing of your information with the research team.
 Research Associate Yan Ferguson will lead Francophone interviews and manage the storage of Francophone data.
 Research Assistant Karmvir Padda will manage data and coordinate data analysis.
 Research Assistants, Jack Farrell and Sean O’Callaghan will